hannahdesmond/mastery-curriculum/chapter10/README.md

 #### What can see a local variable?

 **Regular variables** are normally referred to as **local variables**.
-Here, we're in imperative-land: telling the computer what to do, line-by-line.
+Here, we're in imperative-land - telling the computer what to do, line-by-line.

 If a line defining that local variable _has already been executed_, that local variable is available to anything that wants it.